DPDK/dpdk/doc/guides/nics/mlx5.rst

   This library basically implements send/receive calls to the hardware queues.

-- **libmnl**

-  Minimalistic Netlink library mainly relied on to manage E-Switch flow rules (i.e. those with the "transfer" attribute and typically involving port representors).

 - **Kernel modules**

   They provide the kernel-side Verbs API and low level device drivers that